NiccoBene00/videoStreaming_django/README.md

 4. Test the stream on VLC by going to `Media` → `Open Network Stream` and entering `rtsp://127.0.0.1:8554/stream`.

 5. Test the stream in the application.

+---

+## Disclaimer

+This application has been designed solely for educational purposes.
+No malicious intent is hidden behind the code.